sbalayan1/vending_machine/README.md

  - bundle install
  - rake db:migrate
  - rake db:seed
+2. In your terminal, run rspec to test that the models were created properly.
-4. In your terminal, run the following commands to start and exit the application
+3. In your terminal, run the following commands to start and exit the application
  - Start: ruby bin/run.rb
  - Exit: ctrl + c (note you will have to use this to exit the application if at any point you get stuck and there is no exit selection)

 **Core Features:**
     - Login/Sign Up